PopCristinelMihai/fooddeliveryappFV/README.md

 # fooddeliveryappFV
 ########################################################

-#Up-to-date version of the user side of fooddeliveryapp#
+#Up-to-date version of the user side of the Android food delivery app

 ########################################################